ManjiriBirajdar/batterypass-RESTAPIs/README.md

-# Battery PAssport REST APIs to connect with backend
+# Battery Passport REST APIs to connect with backend
-Wrapper for DIP, use case: Battery Passport
+Wrapper for other service

 ## Installation